Analysing Rescaling, Discretisation, and Linearisation in RNNs for Neural System Modelling: DISCUSSION

-\section{Discussion}
+{For the pairs $(\mathscr{R}_\tau,\mathscr{D}_\Delta)$ and $(\mathscr{L},\mathscr{R}_\tau)$, each ordering was implemented as a separate Euler integration with its own vector field and/or step-size/time-scale schedule, so that the agreement between the two orderings is a non-trivial numerical check.
+For the pair $(\mathscr{D}_\Delta,\mathscr{L})$, the two orderings were implemented via two independent code paths: $\mathscr{L}\to\mathscr{D}_\Delta$ discretises the already-linearised continuous ODE \eqref{eq:linearised}, whereas $\mathscr{D}_\Delta\to\mathscr{L}$ first discretises the full nonlinear vector field with forward Euler and then applies the substitution $\sigma(\varphi)\mapsto\varphi$ to the argument of $\sigma$ within the resulting discrete update expression, without ever evaluating the linear vector field \eqref{eq:linearised} directly.
+Both procedures reduce analytically to the same affine recurrence (Eqs.~\eqref{eq:LthenD}--\eqref{eq:DthenL}), and their numerical agreement confirms this identity rather than merely reproducing a single computation under two names.}

+{In every case, the trajectories obtained from the two orderings agreed up to floating-point precision (maximum absolute difference on the order of $10^{-16}$).
+Projecting the high-dimensional activity onto its first two principal components produced perfectly overlapping curves, confirming that the commutativity holds exactly under Euler discretisation and providing a concrete numerical complement to the analytic proofs (see Figure \ref{fig:2}).
+The code for reproducing these simulations is provided at \url{https://github.com/katejarne/Analysing_Rescaling_Discretisation_Linearisation_in_RNNs}.}

+\section{DISCUSSION}

-We have delved into the fundamental mathematical framework of $\mathtt{RNN}$s and introduced procedures such as temporal rescaling, temporal discretisation, and linearisation for characterizing the system's behaviour.
+We have delved into the fundamental mathematical framework of $\mathtt{RNN}$s and introduced procedures such as temporal rescaling, temporal discretisation, and linearisation for characterising the system's behaviour.
 Each of these procedures is integral to understanding and modelling $\mathtt{RNN}$s effectively.

-Temporal rescaling, is a crucial tool for studying $\mathtt{RNN}$s over different time scales.
-Under a rescaling time operation, we can observe how the dynamics of the network changes, potentially uncovering information about its behaviour at different time resolutions.
+Temporal rescaling is a crucial tool for studying $\mathtt{RNN}$s over different time scales.
+Under a rescaling time operation, we can observe how the dynamics of the network change, potentially uncovering information about its behaviour at different time resolutions.
 This procedure is particularly useful when dealing with networks that exhibit distinct behaviours or patterns over varying time intervals.
 This procedure is reversible, i.e, $\mathscr{R}_\tau$ has a unique inverse given by $\mathscr{R}_{\tau^{-1}}$.

-Discretisation, on the other hand, plays a pivotal role in implementing $\mathtt{RNN}$s simulations on computers.
+Discretisation, on the other hand, plays an important role in implementing $\mathtt{RNN}$s simulations on computers.
 It transforms the continuous-time differential equation into a discrete-time recurrence relation, making it computationally tractable.
-This is essential for simulating and analyzing $\mathtt{RNN}$s in practice, allowing researchers to explore their behaviour and capabilities systematically.
+This is essential for simulating and analysing $\mathtt{RNN}$s in practice, allowing researchers to explore their behaviour and capabilities systematically.